dirwin-intf/squid-config/README.md

 Squid Config
 ============
 A utility that rotates the pallette of polybar and i3 based on desktop background.
+Also acts as a dotfiles repo.

 For out of the box use, requires nitrogen, ruby, sed, and grep.